 Info Sessions and Q&A

-PCL held two virtual pre-application information sessions via Zoom on Sept.
-19 and 24.
-Attending an information session is not mandatory.
+PCL held two virtual pre-application information sessions via Zoom on Oct.
+27 and 29, as well as a virtual question hour on Nov.
+10. Attending an information session is not mandatory.
 If you were unable to attend an info session, we highly encourage potential applicants to view a recording of the presentation below for an overview of the application requirements and WebGrants registration process.

 The Grant Applications webpage features WebGrants user guides, including a video on how to fill out an application in WebGrants.